SketchNI/sketchni/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on *UKBlabberbox*
+- 🔭 I’m currently working on *probably nothing*
-- 🌱 I’m currently learning *Javascipt more betterly*
+- 🌱 I’m currently learning *Javascript and C# more betterly*
 - 💬 Ask me about *anything*
 - 📫 How to reach me: [sketch@sketchni.uk](mailto:sketch@sketchni.uk)
 - 😄 Pronouns: He/Him/She/Her/It/They/Them